Diagram calculus for a type affine $C$ Temperley--Lieb algebra, I

+Then $d_{\O}$ must be equal to the diagram in Figure~\ref{Fig147}.
 In particular, $d_{\O}$ is identical to $d$, except that is has no loop edges.
 If $d$ has no loop edges (i.e., $k=0$), then we are done.
 Suppose $k>0$.
-By making the appropriate repeated applications of the left and right-handed versions of Lemmas \ref{lem:make.decoration} and \ref{lem:move.decoration} and a single application of Lemma \ref{lem:move.decoration2}, there exists a sequence of simple diagrams $d_{i_{1}}, d_{i_{2}}, \dots, d_{i_{m}}$ such that
+By making the appropriate repeated applications of the left and right-handed versions of Lemmas~~\ref{lem:make decoration} and~\ref{lem:move decoration} and a single application of Lemma~\ref{lem:move decoration 2}, there exists a sequence of simple diagrams $d_{i_{1}}, d_{i_{2}}, \dots, d_{i_{m}}$ such that $(d_{i_{1}}d_{i_{2}} \cdots d_{i_{m}})d_{\O}$ is equal to the diagram in Figure~\ref{Fig148}.
+But then $d_{3}(d_{i_{1}}d_{i_{2}} \cdots d_{i_{m}})d_{\O}$ must be equal to the diagram in Figure~\ref{Fig149}.
+To produce $k$ loops, we repeat this process $k-1$ more times.
+That is,